fkarg/fkarg.github.io/staged/brain-work.md

 > The best way to move things forward is often to take action.

+**Edit**: Well, this is awkward.
+You might have noticed that I started reading [Drive][drive] while writing this review, and there the Swayer effect is explored in more depth as well.

+Turns out, it is not called the Swayer effect, but the Sawyer effect, an effect Tom Sawyer, one of Mark Twains fictional characters notices in himself and others in one of his stories.
+It was mentioned on page 162 in 'Make Your Brain Work' according to my notes.
+In the second paragraph from the top, it really says 'Swayer Effect'.

+I had written most of the review already.
+I considered fixing it throughout this text, but thought it would be more fun as a little anecdote at the end.
+The weirdest part is how neatly it fits in the narrative I told about the book so far.

 <!--
 # Publication Checklist:
 - [ ] Content